MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/configure-multiple-authentications-in-a-single-instance.md

 ## Add Work/Social Account login to Phone-based login instance

-As multiple modes of authentication in MCT can only be achieved via AD B2C, you need to first [**create an Azure AD B2C tenant**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication) to support social login and then configure your B2C tenant to support MCT's phone authentication and work email login.
+As multiple modes of authentication in CT can only be achieved via AD B2C, you need to first [**create an Azure AD B2C tenant**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication) to support social login and then configure your B2C tenant to support CT's phone authentication and work email login.
 Below are the detailed steps

 1. [**Configure login identity for the platform by creating an Azure AD B2C tenant**](configure-login-social-work-school-account.md#social-account-or-email-based-authentication).
 In the document skip point 7 in Step2 as you are not deploying new instance, proceed to Step3 if you need to add local account login support to your instance.